-Deep Vein Thrombosis (DVT)
+Deep Vein Thrombosis

-It is believed that there is an association between long haul travel and the risk of Deep Vein Thrombosis even though the incidence is low.
-It is possible that aircraft conditions and sitting in a fixed position for long periods of time may contribute to this risk which can be reduced by the following:
+There is believed to be a link between long haul travel and the risk of Deep Vein Thrombosis, though it is rare.

+Aircraft conditions and sitting in a fixed position for long periods of time may contribute to this risk which can be reduced by:

-- If you have concerns vis-à-vis your medical history discuss this with the Occupational Health Service/your General Practitioner/Specialist. - Wear compression stockings (below the knee and correctly fitted). - Avoid sleeping tablets. - Exercise legs and calf muscles during the flight. - Avoid dehydration by drinking lots of water and fluids but try to avoid alcohol.
+- If you have concerns about your medical history, discussing this with the Occupational Health Service, your GP or specialist before you travel. - Wear compression stockings (below the knee and correctly fitted). - Avoid sleeping tablets. - · Exercise legs and calf muscles during - · Avoid dehydration by drinking lots of water and avoid alcohol.